bubblecms/bubblecms/README.md

 # bubblecms
-Bubblecms is a new Content Mangement System built by Flynn Cowell.
+Bubblecms is a new Content Mangement System.